 New seizures or worsening seizures

-If the clinic is closed, your call will be transferred to the hospital answering service.
-Ask the operator for the radiotherapy doctor on call.
-Give your name and phone number with the area code.
+After hours, your call will transfer to the operator.
+Ask for the radiotherapy doctor on call.
+Give your name and phone number with area code.
 The doctor will call you back.